CartoDB/carto-vl-training/training-v2/01-getting-started.md

     * `username` is the name of the CARTO account that contains our data.
     * The `default_public` key gives a CARTO VL app access to all of an account's public datasets.
     * You can add a code block like this to your app more than once, so you can pull data from more than one CARTO account into the same map.

+### Pull in Data and Style it

+*Now that we have access to a CARTO account we can use it's data in this map by defining a `source`.
+CARTO VL provides a few ways to bring data into your map that we will demonstrate in the next section.
+One of those methods gets an entire dataset by name:*

+5. Add this line beneath the `setDefaultAuth` block:

+    `const source = new carto.source.Dataset('madrid_listings');`

+    * You can add more than once source to a map.
+      * Make sure to give each source `const` a unique name

+*This data won't show up on the map until we tell the browser how to render it.
+We do that by defining style properties inside a [Viz object](https://carto.com/developers/carto-vl/reference/#cartoviz).*

+*When the `Viz object` is empty like this, our system will apply default styles:*

+6. Add this line beneath the source:

+    `const viz = new carto.Viz();`

+    * If you are using multiple sources, you need to create a separate Viz object for each one.
+      * Make sure the Viz object `const` are named uniquely.

+### Add the Data Layer to Your Map

+*Now we can create a new map layer using the data source and style definitions:*

+7. Add this beneath the viz definition:

+    `const layer = new carto.Layer('layer', source, viz);`

+    * There can only be one source and Viz object per layer, but you can create more than one layer.
+Just define a new carto.Layer `const` for each and make sure they are named uniquely.
+    * The first function parameter defines a layer's name.
+You can use whatever name you'd like, here we're using `'layer'`
+    * The second parameter is always the name of the source `const` you defined previously, and the third parameter is always the name of the Viz object `const`.

+8. Add the layer to the map object:

+    `layer.addTo(map);`

+    * Notice we're using the mapboxgl.Map object's `const` name, not the containing div element's `"map"` id.

+    *When you save these changes in your code editor and refresh your browser, the map should look like this:*